 The C&O Canal in general is a packed dirt surface with small gravel rocks which you will swear grow exponentially as the race goes on.
 It is advised that you pack alternate shoes in your drop bags to be ready to tackle this problem if it arises.
 The canal is mostly (~60%) shaded, with frequent stretches of brief sunlight and only a few stretches of prolonged exposure to the sun.
 High's during April tend to be in the mid-to upper 60's, and the lows tend to be in the 40's at night.
 Rain at some point during the race weekend is likely.
 For directional purposes, "heading towards Cumberland, MD" means more or less in the northwest direction and "heading towards Washington, D.C. means more or less in the southeast direction.
 A detailed list of mielages and aid station diagrams can be found on the aid station page, the general course map and the 2014 re-route at Manidokan can be seen on the maps page.

 Start to Dargan Bend AS - One entering the Canal from Manidokan (see above description), runners will follow the canal in the direction of Cumberland, MD until they reach the Dargan Bend aid station.
-After checking in runners will then turn around and head along the C&O Canal in the direction of Washington D.C.
+After checking in runners will continue in the direction of Cumberland, MD until the reach the next aid station (Antietam AS).
 Crews are not allowed at this AS.

 Dargan Bend AS to Antietam AS - Runners will leave Dargan Bend AS and proceed north to the Antietam aid station.
 After resupplying and checking in, runners will proceed three miles northbound to the "Northbound turnaround" point.
 Crews are not allowed at this aid station.

 Antietam AS to Northbound Turnaround and Back - Runners will proceed 3 miles north, reach the turnaround and check in with the volunteer there, and then proceed three miles southbound back to the Antietam AS.
-Note there will be no aid at the turnaround point, so be prepared fore the 6 mile round trip.
+Note there will be no aid at the turnaround point, so be prepared for the ~8 mile round trip.